Gameschooling With Hacker Cybersecurity Logic Game

-Learn to Hack with Hacker Cybersecurity Logic Game by Thinkfun
+How to Play Hacker Cybersecurity Logic Game (the basics)

 Coding games are all pretty much the same; move a game token from one spot to another by using clues to decide how it should move.
 Yes, these coding games teach the base principles of coding but that’s it, they go no further.
 Hacker Cybersecurity Logic Game differentiates itself by providing three difficulty levels per puzzle: Code it, Hack it, Fix it.